oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest.md

 In this lab, you will:
 * Expose tables as REST endpoint
-* Test the REST endpoint
+* Test the REST endpoints
-* Access the API using OpenAPI (Swagger) tool
+* Access the API using OpenAPI tools
-* Design a RESTful module for your AI project
+* Design and test RESTful module for your AI project
-* Test the module
+* Export your project to OpenAPI tools

 ### Prerequisites
 - This lab requires the completion of all of the preceding labs.

-## Task 1: Create customer info REST endpoint using AutoREST
+## Task 1: Create customer and pizza shop REST endpoints using AutoREST
 Start by providing access to customer data using AutoREST.
 This is the easiest way to enable RESTful access to data in Autonomous Database:

 1. Ensure that you are logged in as **MOVIESTREAM** user.
 In the Navigator, select **CUSTOMER.**